IamMartinLOL/PORT_scanner/README.md

 ## 👨‍💻 Author

-Created as a Python cybersecurity / pentesting learning project.
+Created by IamMartinLOL.
+As a first cybersecurity project :)